 What is HHT?

-HHT is a hereditary disorder (meaning it is passed down through generations) that is characterized by abnormal blood vessel formation.
+HHT is a hereditary bleeding disorder (meaning it is passed down through generations) that is characterized by abnormal blood vessel formation resulting in telangiectasia and arteriovenous malformations (AVMs).
 A person with HHT has a tendency to form blood vessels that lack normal capillaries between an artery and vein.
 This means that in a person with HHT, arterial blood under high pressure flows directly into a low pressure vein without first having to squeeze through the many very small capillaries.
 This place where an artery is connected directly to a vein tends to be a fragile site that can rupture and bleed.
 Additionally, since the capillaries did not form correctly, they are not able to deliver oxygen to tissues as effectively.

 Normal Capillary Bed